isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 returned, which indicates that the server which responded to the command believes that its partner is offline; thus, it is serving all DHCP requests sent to the servers.
-To ensure that the partner is indeed offline, the administrator should send the ``ha-heartbeat`` command to the second server.
+To ensure that the partner is indeed offline, the administrator should send the :isccmd:`ha-heartbeat` command to the second server.
 If sending the command fails, e.g. due to an inability to establish a TCP connection to the Control Agent, or if the Control Agent reports issues with communication with the DHCP server, it is very likely that the server is not running.